 One of our readers once pointed out that the recipe for Sancocho was not complete without “agrio de naranja”.

-“What’s that?” you may well ask yourself: It’s an uniquely Dominican spicy sauce, homemade, and preservative-free.
+Agrio de naranja is a uniquely Dominican spicy sauce, homemade, and preservative-free.
 It arrived on our tables well before famous bottled brands arrived in our colmados.
 It adds the kick your stew might be lacking.
-If you haven’t noticed yet, I’m a sucker for home-made, natural and frugal, and this is something that hits the trifecta.
-Let me share this “secret” with you.

 Another ingredient used in this recipe is hot peppers.
 As you probably know (or suspect), not all hot peppers are created equal.
-The variety that is most-commonly used in our cuisine is the scotch bonnet pepper, those deceptively cute round peppers that look treacherously like the sweet variety also used in our cuisine (we call the non-spicy ones ajíes gustosos, or “flavorful peppers”).
+The variety that is most commonly used in our cuisine is the Scotch bonnet pepper, those deceptively cute round peppers that look treacherously like the sweet variety also used in our cuisine (we call the non-spicy ones ajíes gustosos, or "flavorful peppers").

-Something important about the traditional vinegar is that it is usually left to ferment (as are all vinegars).
-I am not entirely convinced my university chemistry classes allow me to go down that route.
-I like some fermented foods (boruga, for one) but this can be a little risky.
-If you want your vinegar to ferment don’t add the salt and keep it outside the refrigerator long enough for it to start to ferment, then refrigerate.
+If you want your vinegar to ferment don't add the salt and keep it outside the refrigerator long enough for it to start to ferment, then refrigerate.
 Do this at your own risk.
 Since I find the fermentation does not add anything in the way of flavor, I add the salt (it makes it inhospitable for bacteria and yeast) and keep mine refrigerated at all times.
 I also prepare mine in small batches to keep it fresh.

 Yes, I am a wuss.